- Winter range matters more than EPA ratings — multiply your longest drive by 1.5 to find your real minimum

 Affordable EVs That Get the Trade-Offs Right

-Before we go deeper, here’s how three popular affordable EVs actually compare in winter and charging speed:
+Here's how three popular affordable EVs actually compare in winter range and charging speed:

 | Model | Winter Range | Charging Speed | Starting Price (After Incentives) |